phpMussel/phpMussel/readme.EN.txt

      Japanese, Russian, Arabic or Hebrew characters), turning this on will result in false positives and potentially cause you problems.
      0 - Don't block [Default], 1 - Block.
+ "compatibility" (Category)
+ - Compatibility directives for phpMussel.
+    "ignore_upload_errors"
+    - This directive should generally be switched OFF unless it is required for correct functionality of phpMussel on your specific system.
+Normally, when switched OFF, when phpMussel detects the presence of elements in the
+      $_FILES array(), it will attempt to initiate a scan of the files that those elements represent, and, if those elements are blank or empty, phpMussel will return an error message.
+This is proper behaviour for phpMussel.
+However, for some CMS, empty elements in $_FILES can occur as a result of the natural behaviour of those CMS, or errors may be reported when there aren't any, in which case, the normal behaviour for phpMussel will be interfering with the normal behaviour of those CMS.
+If such a situation occurs for you, turning this option ON will instruct phpMussel to not attempt to initiate scans for such empty elements, ignore them when found and to not return any related error messages, thus allowing continuation of the page request.
+0 - OFF, 1 - ON.

                                      ~ ~ ~